Mating of trees for random planar maps and Liouville quantum gravity: a survey: SLE and LQG

 It is believed that lattice models which have conformally invariant scaling limits on regular lattices also have conformally invariant scaling limits on the random lattice defined by a conformally embedded random planar map.
 Furthermore, the scaling limit result should hold in a quenched sense (i.e., the conditional law of the statistical mechanics model given the random planar map should converge).
 This means in particular that the limit of the statistical mechanics model should be independent of the GFF-type distribution describing the limit of the random planar map.

-For example, it is believed that the simple random walk on a large class of conformally embedded random planar maps converges to Brownian motion (this convergence is rigorously proven for one type of random planar map in~\cite{gms-tutte}; see Section~\ref{sec-tutte-conv}).
+For example, it is believed that the simple random walk on a large class of conformally embedded random planar maps converges to \emph{Liouville Brownian motion}, the natural quantum time parametrization of Brownian motion on an LQG surface which was introduced in~\cite{berestycki-lbm,grv-lbm}.
+This convergence is rigorously proven for one type of random planar map in~\cite{gms-tutte,bg-lbm}; see Section~\ref{sec-tutte-conv}.
 Other models one could consider where the convergence result on a regular lattice has been established include critical percolation on the triangular lattice \cite{smirnov-cardy}, the Ising model \cite{smirnov-ising}, the loop erased random walk/uniform spanning tree \cite{lsw-lerw-ust}, and level lines of the discrete Gaussian free field \cite{ss-dgff}.
 For one of these models the analogous result on a random planar map has also been established: the Peano curve on a uniform site-percolated triangulation converge to a space-filling $\SLE_6$ under the Cardy embedding~\cite{ghs-metric-peano,hs-cardy-embedding} (see Section~\ref{sec-kappa6}).
 For many models whose partition function is expected to be asymptotically equivalent to $(\det\Delta)^{-\mathbf c/2}$, such as random cluster models and O($n$) loop models, there are natural ways to find curves which conjecturally have $\SLE_\kappa$- or $\SLE_{\ul\kappa}$-type curves as the scaling limit, where

 It is particularly natural to consider the statistical mechanics model on the random planar map whose partition function is used for the reweighting of the map.
 In this case, we often have exact Markov properties which are useful in the study of the planar map.
 For example, in the case of the infinite spanning-tree decorated random planar map $(M^\infty,e^\infty,T^\infty)$ studied above, the union of the infinite branch in $T^\infty$ starting from $e^\infty$ and the infinite branch in the dual tree also starting from $e^\infty$ divide $(M^\infty,T^\infty)$ into two \emph{independent} connected components.
 The continuum analogue of this property follows from the theory of \emph{conformal welding} of quantum surfaces (Lemma \ref{lem-past-future-ind}) and is essential in the mating-of-trees theory.